prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-1-setup-and-first-query.md

 ![image](https://user-images.githubusercontent.com/284476/83534302-ae1b7d00-a4be-11ea-9a13-2665bf152e2a.png)

-This is a graphical user inteface for interacting with GraphQL APIs.
+This is a graphical user interface for interacting with GraphQL APIs.
 If you prefer you can run a [standalone](https://www.electronjs.org/apps/graphql-playground) version as an app on your machine, or another GraphQL GUI entirely.
 Nexus ships with one out of the box for your convenience.

-Take a look at the right-hand side SCHEAM tab.
-There you'll see a default schema that Nexus has prvoided for you.
+Take a look at the right-hand side SCHEMA tab.
+There you'll see a default schema that Nexus has provided for you.
 This, along with the warning you say before, will go away once you begin your own schema.

 ## Wrapping Up